juliadlutek/juliadlutek/README.md

 ### About me

 👋 Hi there!
-I'm Julia, a Frontend Developer with a background in Computer Science from the University of Gdansk. 🎓
+I'm Julia, a tech enthusiast with a strong background in Computer Science from the University of Gdansk.  🌟

-🚀 I'm proficient in HTML, CSS, JavaScript, and React, with hands-on experience developing responsive and intuitive web applications.
-I have a passion for translating design concepts into functional user interfaces, ensuring a seamless user experience.
-I'm dedicated to staying updated with the latest frontend trends and technologies to deliver high-quality, visually engaging, and user-friendly web solutions.
+🚀 I have a passion for exploring various IT domains, and my knowledge spans from the mathematical foundations of computer science to algorithms and data structures.
+I am also well-versed in various programming languages, including JavaScript, Python, and Java.

 ### Experience:

+I have a diverse professional background, having worked as both a frontend developer and a business analyst.
+This experience has given me a broad perspective on the IT industry and has fueled my interest in various fields within it.

 - **Frontend Developer Intern, Silky Coders** (Gdańsk, July 2022 - January 2023)